-15.3 Supply Staff and Invigilators - It is recommended that all internal supply staff and invigilators should be subject to an annual DBS check.
-With regard to agency supply staff, schools should make sure they see evidence that these have an up to date DBS check.
+- 15.3 Supply Staff and Invigilators It is recommended that all internal supply staff and invigilators should be subject to an annual DBS check.
+With regard to agency supply staff, schools should make sure they have written confirmation from the supply agency that the supply staff member has an up to date DBS check, and that the DBS and ID is checked when the supply staff member first comes to the school.
 It is strongly recommended that supply agencies are used with the Government Charter Mark.
 This Quality Mark is only awarded to supply agencies that have undergone rigorous vetting to ensure their policies and procedures meet quality safeguarding standards set by the DfE.
-It is an Ofsted requirement that schools employing supply teachers through an agency must obtain a letter from that relevant agency, confirming that all relevant checks, including up to date DBS checks have been undertaken.

-15.4 Volunteers - All volunteers are eligible for the Enhanced Disclosure without Barred List check; however, only unsupervised volunteers who have regular unsupervised access to children must have an Enhanced DBS disclosure with Barred List check undertaken.
+It is an Ofsted requirement that schools employing supply teachers through an agency must obtain a letter from that relevant agency, confirming that all relevant checks, including up to date DBS checks have been undertaken. - 15.4 Volunteers All volunteers are eligible for the Enhanced Disclosure without Barred List check; however, only unsupervised volunteers who have regular unsupervised access to children must have an Enhanced DBS disclosure with Barred List check undertaken.